The Best Minors for Computer Science: Enhancing Your Skills for a Successful Career

 User experience (UX) design focuses on enhancing user satisfaction by improving the usability, accessibility, and pleasure provided in the interaction between users and products.
 A minor in psychology equips computer science students with the skills to conduct user research, create wireframes, and design interfaces that prioritize user needs.

-READ : The Ten Commandments for Computer Ethics: A Guide to Ethical Digital Practices
+READ : The Ten Commandments of Computer Ethics: A Guide to Ethical Online Behavior

 Usability Testing